 The Association for the Advancement of Medical Instrumentation (AAMI) recommends immediate-use steam sterilization of surgical items be considered only if all the following conditions are met:

 1. Duties ensure proper cleaning, decontamination, inspection, and arrangement of surgical instruments into the sterilizing trays or other containment devices before sterilization.

 2. The physical layout of the department ensures the direct delivery of sterilized items to the point of use.

 3. Standard operating procedures are developed, followed, and reviewed regularly to ensure aseptic

 handling and personnel safety during the transfer of the sterilized items from the sterilizer to the point of use.

 4. The surgical item is needed for use immediately after flash sterilization.

 Support for Cleaning at the Point of Use

-Proper point of use care of instrumentation is supported by both the Association of PeriOperative Nurses (AORN) and the Association of Surgical Technicians (AST) who have both published protocols reflecting the standards and recommended practices as published in the Association for the Advancement of Medical Instrumentation (AAMI) ST-79, section 6.3.
+Proper point-of-use care of instrumentation is supported by both the Association of periOperative Registered Nurses (AORN) and the Association of Surgical Technologists (AST) who have both published protocols reflecting the standards and recommended practices as published in the AAMI ST-79, section 6.3.

 Keeping Surgical Instruments Clean—It’s Everybody’s Responsibility!